K

 know the country súxʷlaʔxʷ

-- p čsúxʷlaʔxʷm̓ You know the country (PS)
+- p čsúxʷlaʔxʷm̓.
+You guys know the country.
+(PS)

 know somebody, recognize someone, know about someone suxʷst